hkzlab/ROsiM/README.md

 This is used for in-circuit programming of the MCU.
 You won't really use after burning the bootloader to the chip.
 You can leave this out if you pre-program the ATMega.

-#### J2 - DB9 female - RS232 Serial port
+#### J2 - USB Type B female

-Connect your RS232 cable here, you don't need to invert TX/RX, so a straight-through cable will work.
+Connect your USB cable here.
+It will appear as an FTDI serial port to the host.

 The Interface runs at 230400bps 8-n-1.
 The protocol is mainly ASCII based, but meant to be used with an external software.